 Under the Hood

-- Sedan can have a five-speed manual, four-speed automatic or a continuously variable automatic transmission
+- Five-speed manual, four-speed automatic or a continuously variable automatic transmission

 - Front-wheel drive